SamanShafigh/atomic-react/README.md

 ![alt text](./doc/app-component.jpg)

-Review Note: In this repository we use a pattern called atomic design (https://codeburst.io/atomic-design-with-react-e7aea8152957) however using this pattern is not very incoreged.
+Review Note: In this repository we use a pattern called atomic design (https://codeburst.io/atomic-design-with-react-e7aea8152957) however using this pattern is not incoreged.
 The concept of atomic design is about separation of components into atoms/molecules/organisms.
 However this kind of separation leaves your team always facing these questions: "Is this component an atom or a molecule?"
-Instead we think it is better to define and abstract your UI components in a more meaningful way.
-For example in ELMO UI components we group them based on their use cases (https://bitbucket.org/elmodevelopment/elmo-elements/src/master/).

 ## How to run